2015 CSA Information

 What is a CSA, Cost & Benefits for Joining?

-What if you could get a season's worth of produce directly from a local farmer?
+What if you could get a season's worth of Fresh Organic Local produce directly from a farmer in your area?
 You can!
 Community Supported Agriculture, CSA for short, is a popular way for consumers to buy local, seasonal food straight from the farmer who grows it.
-Members receive prearranged schedule for their membership fee.
+Members receive their produce on a prearranged schedule for their membership fee.

 What will I get as a Sang Lee Farms CSA member?